afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 1. Limit (1 000 000)
 1. Limit operator (greater)

-Accordingly, we will use the following simple JSON format to define the aforementioned parameters.
+We will therefore use the following simple JSON format to define the aforementioned parameters.

 Examples JSON: